KSilberblatt/ML_Pi/README.md

     * a quality one or more of the labels may contain that sets it apart from other labels.
     * is informative, *independent*, and simple.
     * **in tensor flow features are automatically assigned** by the "black box" algorithm
+* ML Workflow notes: general facts/guidelines to remember during ML workflow
+  * Splitting data into training data and test data:
+    * The larger the training set the better model the machine can learn
+    * The larger the testing set, the tighter the confidence interval we can have in our algorithm
+    * when splitting make sure the examples are split at random
+    * never train on test data - **sometimes happens on accident**
+    * using the same test set too many times can also lead false confidence since hyperparameters will be tuned to that test set.
+      * validation set: similar to a test set, however, by creating a validation set and tuning your hyperparameters to the validation set, you keep the test set clean from over fitting
+  * Features:
+    * when using categorical data as a feature, **one-hot encoding** helps with many categories that may belong to that feature
+      * one-hot encoding can be represented by a vector where '*1*' represents the category the data entry belongs to, [0, 0, ..., 0, 1, 0, ..., 0]
+    * Good features:
+      * Occurs at least a handful of times or more
+      * Have a clear and obvious meaning
+      * Shouldn't have "magic values". i.e. listed houses and past sales where "-1" might indicate it hasn't been listed or sold yet.
+      * Shouldn't change overtime
+      * Shouldn't have crazy outliers
+    * The **Binning Trick**: for features without linear correlation over the entire feature, but strong linear correlation within subsets of the feature.
+      * bucket the the subset features into boolean features (**one-hot encoding**)
+  * Know your data: Visualize, debug, monitor -
+    * Visualize: plot histograms, rank most to least common
+    * Debug: Duplicate examples? missing values? outliers? data agrees with dashboards?
+Training and Validation data similar?
+    * Monitor: feature quantiles, number of examples over time?

 ### *Key Terms:*
+* Generalization: your model's ability to adapt properly to new, previously unseen data, drawn from the same distribution as the one used to create the model.
+* Stationarity: A property of data in a dataset, in which the data distribution stays constant across one or more dimensions.
+Most commonly, that dimension is time, meaning that data exhibiting stationarity doesn't change over time.
+For example, data that exhibits stationarity doesn't change from September to December.
 * Classifier: a function that takes data as an input and outputs a label effectively creating the "rules" that categorize your labels through **supervised learning**
 * Labels: the thing we're predicting
 * Model: A model defines the relationship between features and label.
 For example, a spam detection model might associate certain features strongly with "spam"